paulie-o74/wordle-py/README.md

 3. As a first time user, I want to be told the rules of the game.
 6. As the site-owner, I want the game to give accurate feedback to the user on whether or not their guess was correct

-The user is presented witht he main rules upon logging in.
+The user is presented with the main rules upon logging in.
 This is to also serve as a reminder for returning players.

 #### Feedback relating to letters